MiranDaniel/pylor/README.md

 ## Exceptions

 ### NotAColor

-Exception for when the argument given is not a ANSI code.
+Exception for when the argument given is not an ANSI code.

 Example of code that would trigger this Exception: